Neuropathic arthropathy: Diagnostic imaging findings

+lessened sclerosis, rounding of major fragment, some attempts at reformation of joint architecture."

+It needs to be emphasized that the initial MRI-positive, x-ray negative stage of the Charcot-foot (active stage grade 0), which is potentially reversible, was not part of Eichenholtz's scheme.

 Treatment

 Diabetic foot ulcers should be treated via the VIPs—vascular management, infection management and prevention, and pressure relief.
 Aggressively pursuing these three strategies will progress the healing trajectory of the wound.
 Pressure relief (offloading) and immobilization at the acute (active) stage are critical to helping ward off further joint destruction in cases of Charcot foot.
 Total contact casting (TCC) is recommended, but other methods are also available.

 TCC involves encasing the patient's complete foot, including toes, and the lower leg in a specialist cast that redistributes weight and pressure in the lower leg and foot during everyday movements.
 This redistributes pressure from the foot into the leg, which is more able to bear weight, to protect the wound, letting it regenerate tissue and heal.
 TCC also keeps the ankle from rotating during walking, which prevents shearing and twisting forces that can further damage the wound.
 TCC aids maintenance of quality of life by helping patients to remain mobile.

 There are two scenarios in which the use of TCC is appropriate for managing neuropathic arthropathy (Charcot foot), according to the American Orthopaedic Foot and Ankle Society.
 First, during the initial treatment, when the breakdown is occurring, and the foot is exhibiting edema and erythema; the patient should not bear weight on the foot, and TCC can be used to control and support the foot.
 Second, when the foot has become deformed and ulceration has occurred; TCC can be used to stabilize and support the foot, and to help move the wound toward healing.

 Walking braces controlled by pneumatics are also used.
 In these patients, surgical correction of a joint is rarely successful in the long term.
 However, offloading alone does not translate to optimal outcomes without appropriate management of vascular disease and/or infection.
-Duration and aggressiveness of offloading (non-weight-bearing vs. weight-bearing, non-removable vs. removable device) should be guided by clinical assessment of healing of neuropathic arthropathy based on edema, erythema, and skin temperature changes.
+Duration and aggressiveness of offloading (non-weight-bearing vs. weight-bearing, non-removable vs. removable device) should be guided by clinical assessment of healing of neuropathic arthropathy based on edema, erythema, skin temperature changes or the regression of MRI abnormalities.
 It can take six to nine months for the edema and erythema of the affected joint to recede.

+Surgical repair may be compromised by ineffective offloading and immobilisation, allowing fracture elements to move and even hardware to break.

+Pharmacotherapy of the active Charcot foot with bisphosphonates, calcitonin, parathyroid hormone, methylprednisolone, or denosumab is of no benefit and, therefore, is not recommended by the recent IWGDF 2023 guidelines.